data-8/connector-instructors/README.md

 Note that the first time a student does this it will be slow and may result in a timeout in the browser.
 However, the student should eventually get the files.

-Folders also work too.
+Folders work too.
 If you have a folder called `datasets` in the `health-connector` repo, you'd give students:

     https://data8.berkeley.edu/hub/interact?repo=health-connector&path=datasets